CONTINUITY IN LEARNING

 Fun and Motivating

-Summer is the perfect time to break from the routine and help the students learn music of their choice whether it be a song they heard on the radio or a challenging classical piece.
-Maybe a student would like to create a recording, write a song, or prepare a few numbers for our end of summer, Crescendo Parking Lot Party!
+Summer is the perfect time to break from the routine and help the students learn the music of their choice whether it be a song they heard on the radio or a challenging classical piece.
+Maybe a student would like to create a recording, write a song, or prepare a few numbers to perform at our next Crescendo event!